klixor123/DSP_lab_ws2425/README.md

 # Usage of the project

+- launch "hello_world.code-workspace"
+- all required extensions should load automatically
 - use "IF_DEBUG(debug_printf())" to send messages to the Serial Port Monitor
     - with "IF_DEBUG()", debug_printf() is automatically disabled in Release build
     - debug_printf() works exactly as printf()
 - add each required source file to the "target_sources" commands in "CMakeLists.txt"
+- Configure/Reconfigure and build the executable using the CMake extension
 - select "GDB debugger CMSIS-DAP" in the "Run and Debug" extension before debugging

-Use the CMake extension to:
-1. Configure/Reconfigure
-1. Build the executable

 - start debugging with the "Run and Debug" extension.
 - open the VS Code built-in Serial Port Monitor with the correct COM port to receive messages sent via debug_printf()